bmlt-enabled/bread/readme.txt

 - Has its very own current meeting list link which can be shared across the web
 - Can use custom queries to a BMLT root server semantic interface

+= How do I contribute?
+- Read here for more information: https://github.com/radius314/bread/blob/unstable/contribute.md

 == Changelog ==

+= 1.0.1 =

+* Fixed a bug with encoding Spanish characters.
+* Fixed a bug where Upper casing was not working on titles.
+* Cleaned up boolean settings.
+* Better documentation on how to contribute + release details with Github.
+* Upgraded docker container to WP 4.9.2.
+* Updated description.
+* Added upgrade information.

 = 1.0.0 =